SkygearIO/features/features/305-microservice/microservice.md

     path: /api/
     port: 3000
     context: ./backend/nodejs
-    running_environment: nodejs
+    runtime: nodejs
-    environment_version: "10"
+    runtime_version: "10"
     command: "npm start"
 ```

-*`port`, `command`, `environment_version` are optional.*
+*`command`, `runtime_version` are optional.*

 When the user run `skycli app deploy`, the following steps are taken:

 1. Assert `./backend/service` to be a directory.
-1. If `running_environment` is specified, `skycli` will require the controller
+1. If `runtime` is specified, `skycli` will request the controller with `runtime` and `runtime_version` to download the template in `tarball` format.
-server to get with `environment_version` to get the `Dockerfile` and default `port`.
-1. Update deployment item with default port.
-1. Look for `<context>/.dockerignore`.
+1. Unzip the template and merge to the user code.
+Look for `<context>/.dockerignore`.
 If it is not present, the entire context is archived.
-Otherwise, use the same mechanism as `.dockerignore` to ignore files. `Dockerfile` will be
+Otherwise, use the same mechanism as `.dockerignore` to ignore files.
-added to the archive with default docker file path.
 1. Upload the archive and save as an artifact.
 1. Follow the existing deployment flow like deploying docker.
-1. `dockerfile` cannot be specified in this flow, default docker file path will be used.
+1. `dockerfile` cannot be specified in this flow, default dockerfile will be included in the template.
 1. Command is optional.
 Controller provided Dockerfile should have default command.
 If it is specified, it will override the default command.